-As of the date of this AIF, JDI has outstanding an aggregate 250,000,010 common shares and 10,000,000 performance preferred shares.
-The private placement shares represent 8.0% of the outstanding common shares of JDI.
+As of the date of this AIF, JDI has outstanding an aggregate 251,000,010 common shares and 10,000,000 performance preferred shares.
+The private placement shares represent 8.4% of the outstanding common shares of JDI.
 Labec Century has retained ownership of 230,000,000 common shares and the 10,000,000 performance preferred shares of JDI.
-Each performance preferred share is convertible into one common share upon completion of certain project milestones as set out below:
+Each remaining performance preferred share is convertible into one common share upon completing the second of the defined project milestones as set out below:

-- completion of a positive bankable feasibility study in relation to Joyce Lake project; - completion of an Environmental Impact Statement in relation to the Joyce Lake project in compliance with Canadian legal requirements (completed); - obtaining all key permits required for the commencement of commercial operations at the Joyce Lake project; and/or - a final investment decision being made in relation to the Joyce Lake project.
+- completion of a positive bankable feasibility study in relation to Joyce Lake project; - completion of an Environmental Impact Statement in relation to the Joyce Lake project in compliance with Canadian legal requirements (completed in 2021); - obtaining all key permits required for the commencement of commercial operations at the Joyce Lake project; and/or - a final investment decision being made in relation to the Joyce Lake project.

-After the private placement and the conversion of 30,000,000 performance preferred shares, the Company retains a 92.0% controlling ownership in JDI.
+After the private placements and the conversion of 30,000,000 performance preferred shares, the Company retains a 91.6% controlling ownership in JDI.

-JDI is now seeking a listing on the ASX to facilitate development of the Joyce Lake Property through permitting and leading to a project production decision.
+JDI is now seeking a listing on the NEO Exchange to facilitate development of the Joyce Lake Property through permitting and leading to a project production decision.
+Listing will be subject to the filing of a prospectus with Canadian securities regulators and satisfaction of the NEO Exchange listing requirements, of which there can be no assurance.